Yani-Jivkov/Python-Advanced/README.md

 The repository is organized by homework sets, each named HomeworkN, where N represents the week number.
 Inside each homework set, you'll find Python scripts numbered sequentially.
 These scripts are solutions to the weekly programming assignments and cover a range of advanced Python concepts.

 # Structure:
-Homework01/: Lists as Stacks and Queues
+Homework01/: [Lists as Stacks and Queues]{https://github.com/Yani-Jivkov/Python-Advanced/tree/main/Homework1}

 Homework02/: Exercise: Lists as Stacks and Queues